Dijkstras algorithm with predictions to solve the single-source many-targets shortest-path problem: Lower Bounds on Savings

 \subsection{Partial Random Instances}

-Based on the examples in the previous section, it is clear that we need to further restrict the power of the adversary.
+Based on these examples, it is clear that we need to further restrict the power of the adversary.
 We therefore introduce randomness in the instances to obtain a more fine-grained understanding of the savings achieved by our algorithm.
 Generally speaking, we will do this by enforcing randomness on some of the edges, while allowing the adversary to still control the rest of the input instance.

 The setup is as follows: We suppose that the adversary can fix the set $Q = \set{u_{1}, \dots, u_{l}}$ of nodes that are removed from the priority queue, where $u_{i}$ is the node removed in iteration $i$, and the corresponding distances $d(u_1) \le \dots \le d(u_l)$ of these nodes.
 Further, the adversary can fix all outgoing edges of the nodes in $Q$.
 Note that by doing so we implicitly allow that the adversary can fix the weights of certain edges to enforce this configuration (because these weights determine the order in which the nodes are removed from the priority queue).
 Crucially, however, we do not allow that the adversary can fix the weights of the relevant edges in $L_\theta$: the weight of each relevant edge in $L_\theta$ is random.